-(a component unit of the Commonwealth of Massachusetts) Management's Discussion and Analysis For the Years Ended June 30, 2015, 2014 and 2013
+Management's Discussion and Analysis For the Years Ended June 30, 2018 and 2017 Unaudited

-Unaudited

-The following discussion and analysis provides management's overview of the financial position of the Massachusetts State College Building Authority (the Authority) as of June 30, 2015, 2014 and 2013, and the results of its operations and cash flows for the years then ended.
+The following discussion and analysis provide management's overview of the financial position of the Massachusetts State College Building Authority (the Authority) as of June 30, 2018 and 2017, and the results of its operations and cash flows for the years then ended.
 This management's discussion and analysis is unaudited and should be read in conjunction with the Authority's audited financial statements and notes, which are attached hereto.